Device Pairing (iOS)

 Sub-device A device that interacts with apps and the cloud through a gateway.
 For example, a Zigbee sub-device is such a device.

-Zigbee Zigbee is a short-range, simple, low-power, low-data-rate, cost-efficient, and two-way wireless communication technology.
-It applies to short-range, low-power, and low-rate data transfer between various electronic devices, periodic data transfer, intermittent data transfer, and data transfer at a longer interval.
+It applies to short-range, low-power, and low-rate data transfers between various electronic devices, periodic data transfers, intermittent data transfers, and data transfers at a long interval.

 Zigbee gateway The device that integrates the coordinator with Wi-Fi features on a Zigbee network.
 The gateway is responsible to formulate the Zigbee network and store data.

-Class name Description Important
+Class name Description Scene

-Compatibility with iOS 14
+iOS 14

-Starting from iOS 14, when users pair devices or control devices over a local area network (LAN), the local network privacy setting dialog box is triggered.
-The app can send data to the LAN only after users tap OK.
-Otherwise, if users tap Don’t Allow, the app cannot access the LAN.
 Currently, Apple does not provide APIs to process this privacy setting.
 We recommend that you guide users to allow the app to access LAN data when features that require LAN connection cannot work.
 Specifically, go to Settings, choose Privacy > Local Network, and then allow the app to access the LAN.

-Compatibility with iOS 13
+iOS 13

 • BSSID: "00:00:00:00:00:00"